wyTrivail/aocintegtest/CONTRIBUTING.md

 ### I want to add new test case like test aoc in ECS

+### Write documentation

+Add the usage into README.md.

 ## Running for development

 please check README.md: Run as Command Line

-## Write documentation

-Add the usage into README.md.
+### Intellij idea plugins

+if you are using Intellij idea for development, we recommend you to install this plugin so that it helps you to reformat your code. https://github.com/google/google-java-format